Your browser is out of date.

 Akmeshit Cave

-The legend of Akemeshit Cave continues to create mystery and intrigue into the modern age.
+Even today, the legend of Akmeshit Cave continues to create mystery and intrigue.

-The microclimate in particular creates a warm interior compared to the outside.
+As well as the stunning rock formations that you'll find within the cave, there's also an interesting microclimate that creates a much warmer interior compared to the outside.
 Trees cannot grow in or around the cave, and still, you will find an oasis.
-The cave challenges any tourist to wonder and ponder the classical stories.

 © Tluber / Shutterstock